cocos/cocos-docs/en/scripting/load-assets.md

 You can load resources ahead of time using the preloaded relevant interface, without waiting for the preload to end, using the normal loading interface to load, you can complete the loading requirements normally.

- For instructions on preloading, see [Preloading And Loading](../asset-manager/preload-load.md).
+For instructions on preloading, see [Preloading And Loading](../asset-manager/preload-load.md) documentation.

 ## How to load remote assets or files in device